 This area is a beehive of activity during the season and numerous community social events are held here.
 Depending on the weather the pool is normally open from May to September.

 The pool is for use by property owners and accompanied guests.
 Avery Park has several policies and rules that are pertinent to the use of this amenity.

 Avery Park has two walking trails.
 The Laurel Trail is 0.3 miles long and goes from Smokemont Drive to the pool.
-It crosses streams, and passes a small pond and the community garden.
+It crosses streams and passes a small pond.
 The Evergreen Trail also starts on Smokemont Drive.
 It winds through the woods for 0.6 miles, ending on Blue Mist Way.
 There are a few benches along the trail where one can sit and enjoy the sound of the water.
 There is also a short, 0.2 mile loop that starts and ends along the Evergreen Trail, for a slightly longer walk in the woods.

 The trails are marked with natural wood posts with blue tops.
 Approximately 30 different tree species have been identified along the trails, and an example of each has been labeled near the ground.
 The trails have been designed for foot traffic only.
 They are maintained by volunteers from Avery Park, led by the AP Trails Committee.
 Come join us on our next work day!
 Look for information on the calendar of events.

 In Avery Park we enjoy wildflowers that bloom throughout much of the year.
 We see them along our trails and along the roadsides.
 Some of the wildflower bloom times have been compiled in a table, in case you are wondering might be blooming at a particular time.